Copyleaks/Ruby-Plagiarism-Checker/README.md

 BasicError | Superclass error for all gem errors BadCustomFieldError | Given custom fields didnt pass validation (key/value/overall size is to large) BadFileError | Given file is too large
-BadEmailError | Given email for callback is invalid BadUrlError | Given callback url is invalid UnknownLanguageError | Given language for OCR is invalid BadResponseError | Reponse fro API has not 200 code ManagedError | Reponse contains manages Copyleaks error code (all list are given [here](https://api.copyleaks.com/Documentation/ErrorList))
+BadEmailError | Given call back email is invalid BadUrlError | Given callback url is invalid UnknownLanguageError | Given OCR language is invalid BadResponseError | Reponse from API is not 200 code ManagedError | Reponse contains Copyleaks managed error code (see list [here](https://api.copyleaks.com/Documentation/ErrorList))

 ##Examples

-For fast test you could launch `examples/main.rb` script.
-It has a lot of comments so there is no need in additional descriptions.
-You just need to change email and api_key values.
+For a fast testing, launch he script `examples/main.rb` and just change the email and api_key values to your own.

 ## Read more